Bijesse/nhtt-workshop/lab_1-Setting_up_environment.md

 ## Quick background information on the technologies used in this lab:
 * **OpenTelemetry** is an open standard for generating and exporting telemetry from your services to help you analyze your software's performance and behavior.
 It is a vendor-agnostic observability framework.
 * **Minikube** is a lightweight Kubernetes implementation that creates a virtual machine on your local machine.
 * **Skaffold** is a command line tool that simplifies the development workflow for building, pushing, and deploying your application by organizing common development stages into one command, which we'll use later in this lab.
+* **Environment Variables** are variables whose values are set outside the program.

 ## Start Minikube
 Run the following terminal command to spin up your local Kubernetes cluster: